Summary

 If you reside in the Bay Area and want to chat about this topic irl, Iâm happy to buy you a coffee in exchange for your insight (or anything else youâd like to talk about)!

-If you grew up in the United States, youâve probably had the wonderful opportunity to experience the dreaded group project.
+If you grew up in the American public school system, youâve probably had your fair share of the dreaded group project.

 âAlright, class! weâll be spending the next month making (insert busy work)!
 Get together with the 3 other random people at your table, and youâll have the next 5 periods to discuss how youâll divide the work amongst yourselves.
 Have fun :)â